gaultier/blog/odin_and_musl.md

 Perhaps Odin will have built-in support for musl in the future like Zig does.
 In the meantime, this article shows it's absolutely possible to do that ourselves!

+By the way, this technique can be used to cross-compile any C library that's a dependency of our project, assuming the library did not do anything silly that would prevent cross-compilation.

 ## Appendix: Maybe you don't even need a libc